 How is Christmas affecting you and thousands of Britons?

 Christmas is great, but it can be financially demanding.
-With that in mind we decided to commission a survey to see just how Christmas affects you all, both emotionally and economically.
-Take the survey now to see how YOU feel about Christmas!
+With that in mind we commissioned a survey to see just how Christmas affects you all, both emotionally and economically.
+Here are the results of the survey, do you also feel like the majority of those surveyed?

 Cashfloat Survey Results

 We split the responses up between parents and non-parents and the results were startling.
-While parents tend to be more worried at the thought of Christmas, they were also half as likely to feel depressed about the Christmas season as those without kids.
+Parents tend to be more worried at the thought of Christmas.
+However, they were also half as likely to feel depressed about the Christmas season as those without kids.

 One of the biggest causes of this may be the Christmas adverts we’re bombarded with every Christmas.
 Only 16% of people we asked, thought that children didn’t have unrealistic expectations of Christmas due to these adverts.

-While it may be better to give than to receive, some of our contestants found giving presents extra stressful as they felt like they were being judged by the presents they were giving.
+It may be better to give than to receive.
+However, some of our contestants found giving presents extra stressful as they felt like they were judged by the presents they were giving.

 If you’re still struggling not to go into debt over Christmas, don’t worry as you’re not alone.
 Almost half of responders (42%) were in the same boat last year.